 Not everyone that files for an SR-22 reports higher insurance premiums.
+For example, you might see less of a hike to your car insurance rates for getting caught driving without insurance.
 The only way for you to know exactly how much you’ll pay overall is to get an insurance quote from a provider.

 Will my rates go down after I no longer need an SR-22?